apereo/cas/developer/Build-Process.md

 ```

 Then, open the project as you would for any other project and let IDEA resolve the Gradle dependencies.

+<div class="alert alert-warning"><strong>YMMV</strong><p>Using the Gradle tool window to refresh the CAS project might very quickly lead to out-of-memory errors and JVM hang-ups.
+If you do need to refresh the project, it might be more productive to use the <code>idea</code> task from the command-line first to re-generate the project structure first and then resume.
+This task is only required if you are about to add/remove CAS modules or update a module's build dependencies.</p></div>

 The following IDEA settings for Gradle may also be useful: